asabuncuoglu13/asabuncuoglu13/README.md

 ## 💻 Contributing to Projects

-Most of my projects are open for contribution.
-I can actively guide you, if you want to contribute one of the following projects:
+If you are a student and want to contribute to an open-source project, you can choose to contribute one of the projects:

 - Mobile app or deep learning model development updates for [Kart-ON](https://github.com/karton-project/karton-android)
 - Curricular material development for programming education